 Number of credit bureaus in India

-There are 4 credit bureaus in India.
+Currently there are 4 credit bureaus in India for retail consumers.
 Set up around 2000, CIBIL is the oldest, with Experian, Equifax and CRIF High Mark receiving their licences around 2010.
 The CIBIL Score was established in 2007 and made available to consumers from 2011.
-Each bureau will have their own credit score for a consumer for the same/similar data and financial information.
+Each bureau has their own credit score for a consumer for the same/similar data and financial information.

 Free credit reports

 Did you know you can get 4 free credit reports in a calendar year?
-Back in September 2016, the RBI had mandated that each credit bureau has to provide one FREE credit report per calendar year to each consumer per calendar year- which means you can get four free credit reports in a calendar year along with your credit score at that time.
+Back in September 2016, the RBI had mandated that each credit bureau has to provide one FREE credit report per calendar year to each consumer, which means you can get four free credit reports in a calendar year along with your credit score at that time.

 Which credit score is the best?

 There is no “best” credit score.
 While all these four credit bureaus provide a credit score in the 300-900 range, each of them will assign a credit score as per their own algorithm.
 This means you can have four different credit scores from four credit bureaus, and all these four credit scores would be valid.

 What you should focus on instead is checking your credit report regularly from each bureau for errors/inconsistencies, and report them.